Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/10-html5/04-page.md

 HTML5 also now includes an e-mail input type.

-Try the e-mail example in Firefox, Chrome, or Opera.
-It will not accept your entry without it being a valid e-mail.
+Try the email example in Firefox, Chrome, or Opera.
+It will not accept your entry without it being a valid email.

 <div class="codepen-embed">